Medical Camp in Nepal - Nepal

 - Staff food, insurance and equipment

 - Personal project fundraising target; £750 per person, which is paid directly to our charity, Moving Mountains Trust, so you can set up online fundraising pages and claim gift aid

 - Personal Travel Insurance

-- Personal expenses such as extra snacks and soft drinks, souvenirs
+- Personal expenses such as extra snacks, bottled water and soft drinks, souvenirs

 Travel Insurance - you will need travel insurance for this trip.
 Normal holiday travel insurance will be adequate.
 We advise you to get this insurance early on, so that if you have to make a late cancellation for some reason then you will get all your money back.

 Company Insurance - we have full tour operators liability insurance which covers public liability and employers liability.

 Financial Insolvency - we have full financial bonding in place which is both a requirement of membership of the Association of Independent Tour Operators and also of the European Travel Directive.